wardle/codelists/README.md

 }
 ```

-Will expand to a list of SNOMED identifiers that are mapped to the ATC code L04AX07 and its descendents within the
+Will expand to a list of SNOMED identifiers that are mapped to the exact match ATC code L04AX07 and its descendents within the
 SNOMED hierarchy.

+A SNOMED CT expression in the expression constraint language must be a valid expression.
+ICD-10 and ATC codes can be specified as an exact match (e.g. "G35") or as a prefix (e.g. "G3*").
+The latter will
+match against all codes that begin with "G3".

 Different codesystems can be combined using boolean operators and prefix notation: